Neural-Systems-at-UIO/QCAlign/docs/hierarchy.rst

    :width: 6.3in
    :height: 0.77896in

 The hierarchy will automatically lock when grid points are marked up.
-To override this feature go to **View > Unlock**
+To lock and unlock the hierarchy, click **View > Lock hierarchy**

 Customized hierarchy
 ---------------------